owlbarn/tutorial/book/maths/README.md

 ![Plot of the Dawson and Fresnel integral function.](images/maths/example_integrals.png "integrals"){width=100% #fig:algodiff:integrals}

-Besides these two, other type of special integral functions are also provided, as shown in [@tbl:maths:integral].
+Besides these two, several other type of special integral functions are also provided.
+The full list is shown in [@tbl:maths:integral].

 ----------------- -----------------------------------------------------------
 Function          Explanation